Handoff Strategies

 In multi-agent voice systems, handoffs allow specialized agents to transfer conversations to each other.
 For example: - A concierge agent routes to a fraud specialist when the customer reports suspicious activity - An investment advisor escalates to compliance for regulatory questions

-The New Model: Scenario-Driven Handoffs¶
+The Current Model: Unified Handoffs¶

 | Benefit | Description |